When’s Sex Education season two released on Netflix? What’s going to happen? Who’s in the cast?

 After the sequence ended on a cliffhanger of types, viewers are eager to know what’s in retailer Otis and his buddies… however what’s the newest information on new episodes?

-Right here’s all the pieces we all know up to now about Intercourse Training sequence two (warning: incorporates sequence one spoilers)
+Right here’s every part we all know to this point about Intercourse Schooling sequence two (warning: incorporates sequence one spoilers)

 Sure!
-Netflix confirmed that season two of Intercourse Training will probably be going forward and that the present will return for eight extra episodes.
+Netflix confirmed that season two of Intercourse Schooling will probably be going forward and that the present will return for eight extra episodes.

 “The reception to series one has been so exciting,” creator Laurie Nunn defined.
 “Seeing how people across the world have connected to characters that began as ideas in my head is incredible.
 I’m hugely grateful to every person that has taken the time to watch the series, and I can’t wait to continue this amazing journey.”